Let me explain…

 Over here, this is a typical trading view chart:

 Just right-click, reset chart, and everything is back to default view:

 So, how do you zoom out your charts?

-I like to typically zoom out five to 10 times.
+I typically like to zoom out 5 to 10 times.

 You can use your mouse that has a scroll button.